evolvingstuff/vdw2/content/posts/spinal-non-fusion-35-x-more-likely-if-low-vitamin-d.md

 ---

  **Wonder how many years it will take for researchers to consider adding Vitamin D to increase human spinal fusion?
-Wonder also if they will try adding <a href="/posts/overview-vitamin-k-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Vitamin K and Vitamin D">Vitamin K2</a> - which helps build bones.
+Wonder also if they will try adding [Vitamin K2](/posts/overview-vitamin-k-and-vitamin-d) - which helps build bones.
 Henry Lahore, Oct 2015**

 Note: [Spinal fusion was increased in rats given vitamin D](http://www.ncbi.nlm.nih.gov/pubmed/25627287) - Spine April 2015